Helvia/rag-buddy/python/scripts/README.md

 Navigate to the .env.sample file and create a copy called .env .
 Fill in required environmental variables.

 To execute the script navigate to the python/scripts directory and execute $ python rag-buddy-ragc-proxy.py or execute $ python -m python.scripts.rag-buddy-ragc-proxy
+To execute the script navigate to the python/scripts directory and execute $ python RAG-Buddy-integration.py

+## rag-buddy-ragc-proxy

+Use python ragc_api_client.py --help to display the script's usage information:

+To execute the script use $ python -m python.scripts.ragc_api_client  "Credit card not valid anymore?" "./utils/articles/articles.txt" --cache-control  no-store